EugeneSDET/automated_testing_with_python/README.md

-# Some examples of my skills
+# Some examples of my work